johnnovak/johnnovak.site/blog/content/posts/grand-ms-dos-gaming-general-midi-showdown/index.md

 Roland's [Sound Canvas VA](https://www.roland.com/au/products/rc_sound_canvas_va/) software synthesiser VSTi plugin was first released in 2015.
-It provides a software recreation of the last members of the [Sound Canvas](https://en.wikipedia.org/wiki/Roland_Sound_Canvas) family, the Roland SC-8820 module from 1999 (a cut-down version of the SC-8850).
+It provides a software recreation of one of the last members of the [Sound Canvas](https://en.wikipedia.org/wiki/Roland_Sound_Canvas) family, the Roland SC-8820 module from 1999 (a cut-down version of the SC-8850).
 It does not emulate the SC-55 directly, but it can be switched into SC-55, SC-88, and